docknetwork/api-docs/source/index.html.md

 `GET /schemas/{schemaId}`

-Returns the JSON schema for a specific ID
+This is an operation to returns the JSON schema into a specific schema ID.
+JSON Schema can be used to require that a given JSON document (an instance) satisfies a certain number of criteria.
+JSON Schema validation asserts constraints on the structure of instance data.

 <h3 id="get-schema-parameters">Parameters</h3>